Automated Table Reproduction via Code Generation

 For each task, we prepare a ground truth script that reproduces the table from scratch using the artifact.
 In total, we create 30 \fullrepro scripts and 30 \downrepro scripts.
 Note that we do not utilize these ground truth scripts for our automated judging mechanism (Section~\ref{s:judge}); rather, they serve as executable evidence that reproduction is possible for each table in the evaluation set.

-To quantitatively characterize the complexity of the ground truth scripts, we report the number of non-blank, non-comment lines of code (LoC) in each script.
-On average, the non-blank, non-comment LoC is 71.8, with a median of 57.
-We also manually analyze all the ground truth scripts for how simple the ground truth scripts can be and find that only six scripts are simple, i.e., the expected table can be produced with a single command.
-Most scripts require multiple commands invocation, complex formatting logic, or sometimes fix to the outdated or buggy artifact code.
-Even in the case where the ground truth script is simple \footnote {\code{python scripts/descriptives/evaluation.py -csv data/results/rq1a.csv} reproduces Table 2 of Drosos et al.~\cite{bloat}.}, LLM agents evaluated still make mistakes while formatting the output into a expected table.
+To quantitatively characterize the complexity of the ground truth scripts, we report that the number of non-blank, non-comment LoC per script is 71.8 on average, with a median of 57.
+We also manually analyze all the ground truth scripts for very simple scripts and find six scripts where the expected table can be produced with a single command.
+In contrast, most scripts require multiple commands, complex formatting logic, or sometimes even fixes of outdated or buggy artifact code.

-Table~\ref{t:benchmark_comparison} compares \benchmark with existing benchmarks for automated research reproduction. \benchmark{} is the only benchmark in software engineering and covers several programming languages not represented in the existing benchmarks.
-As many software engineering experiments involve time-consuming tasks (e.g., dynamic analysis), we set a relatively high time limit of eight hours per task.
-Although the number of papers covered (\papersetsize) is lower in~\benchmark{} due to the manual validation required, the number of tasks (\tablesetsize) is comparable to the existing benchmarks.
-Note that a single task in~\benchmark{} typically corresponds to multiple tasks in the existing benchmarks as a single table usually contains multiple numerical research results.